google-parfait/tensorflow-federated/docs/api_docs/python/tff/simulation/datasets/emnist/load_data.md

 #### Args:

 *   <b>`only_digits`</b>: (Optional) whether to only include examples that are from the digits [0-9] classes.
-Iff false, includes lower and upper case characters, for a total of 62 class labels.
+If `False`, includes lower and upper case characters, for a total of 62 class labels.
 *   <b>`cache_dir`</b>: (Optional) directory to cache the downloaded file.
 If `None`, caches in Keras' default cache directory.